In the past six months, the tech industry has unfortunately experienced tens of thousands of layoffs.

 Not only is this approach great for branding, but it provides new job seekers an opportunity to have early experience with your company for a lower cost than a full-time hire.
 With an early experience in place, talent like this would be primed to transition into a full-time opportunity at your organization.

 Find ways to prioritize transparency, collaboration, new channels for talent, strategy communication, and the talent experience.
-By checking these five areas, you’ll be on your way to reduce inefficiencies and increase hiring productivity.
+By checking these five areas, you'll be primed to reduce inefficiencies and increase productivity.

 Subscribe for our daily news